 In the fall of 2017, the Byron Forest Preserve District officially acquired and protected a 380 acre natural area southwest of Byron.
 This natural area has been named “Bald Hill Prairie Preserve”.
 The name Bald Hill has been the name of this area for at least 125 years, farmers and residents in the area still know the site by that name, and an 1874 Ogle County plat map even labels the top of the site as Bald Hill.
 The word ‘bald’ was used historically to describe a treeless area, which means this preserve was mostly open prairie at the time of European settlement.
 Some of that original prairie, with several rare prairie plants, still survives on the site and was a major factor in working to protect the preserve.
+Dogs and other domesticated pets are not allowed at this preserve.

 More than 99.97% of original prairie in the state has been lost and saving and managing these last remaining original prairies is a major goal of all conservation groups to protect the rare plants and animals that call these sites home.